Analysis | Benghazi looms large over GOP and the Jan. 6 committee

-Democrats in 2014 ultimately opted to not just participate in but also cooperate significantly with the Benghazi probe.
+Democrats in 2014 ultimately opted to not just participate in but also cooperate significantly with the probe of the 2012 attacks in Benghazi, Libya.
 Then-House Minority Leader Nancy Pelosi (D-Calif.) brushed aside calls for a boycott, appointing senior Democrats to the panel.
 The Democrats’ presumptive presidential nominee, Hillary Clinton, even wound up testifying for 11 hours, despite Democrats complaining that the probe was a thinly veiled effort to damage her politically.

-But the very real symmetry between the two situations apparently provides no such assurances that Republicans will reciprocate — while providing plenty of reasons why they might not.
+But the very real symmetry between the two situations apparently provides no such assurances that Republicans will reciprocate — while providing plenty of reasons they might not.

-House Minority Leader Kevin McCarthy (R-Calif.) declined to say Thursday whether he will choose the five Republicans he has been allotted for the committee — after previous reports that he might not do so.
+House Minority Leader Kevin McCarthy (R-Calif.) declined to say Thursday whether he will choose the five Republicans he has been allotted for the committee to investigate the Jan.
+6 Capitol insurrection — after previous reports that he might not do so.
 “When I have news on that, I’ll give it to you,” McCarthy said.

 The difficulty of that decision is readily apparent.
 On the one hand, having no Republican appointees on the committee (the panel will have at least one Republican, Rep. Liz Cheney of Wyoming, whom Pelosi selected) would allow Democrats to do pretty much whatever they want with the committee, with no pushback.
 On the other, appointing Republicans to the committee would legitimize something Republicans have claimed is an overly partisan effort and even an unnecessary one.